rrbranco/IntelSTORMTeam/README.md

 # IntelSTORMTeam
-Moving all old Intel STORM Team Materials to one repo
+Moving all old Intel STORM Team Materials to one repo (I've kept the cloned repo's too just in case folks linked to it).

 Each directory here was a repo under https://github.com/IntelSTORMTeam/